KadinD/Upstate/README.md

 # Upstate Interactive Ethereum Challenge

+## Update 8/2/2020
+- After working some more this weekend, I was able to figure out that the startTime and endTime variables are read as 0 always in "beforeTokenTransfer" and after trying to figure out why this is the case and substituting a getter function etc. I have struggled to figure it out and thus regrettably do not have new updates to push and I reverted to this version for now.

 ## Structure:

 - The token is contained in Upstate.sol and inherits from the OpenZeppelin basic ERC20 token